Unlocking diverse return opportunities across global sovereign bonds

-Our approach to global bonds
+Our approach aims to deliver:

 Robust portfolio construction